fluttercommunity/plus_plugins/CONTRIBUTING.md

 We welcome all contributions to the project, however some contributions will need extra work in order to be accepted.

+**New:** Before submitting a large PR, create a ticket with a proposal and wait for the maintainers to give you feedback.

 Here's some examples:

 ### 🟢 Easily accepted contributions